Dividend index funds are investment vehicles that track a rules-based benchmark made up of dividend-paying stocks.

 What to look for in index funds that pay dividends

-A good first step is to determine your overall asset allocation and, as a follow-up, the amount of money you have to invest in stocks and/or equity index funds.
+A good first step is to determine your overall asset allocation and, as a follow-up, how much you want allocated to dividend-paying stocks or equity index funds.

-Make sure you construct a diversified portfolio that covers a wide population of underlying firms with different capital strategies.
+Make sure you construct a diversified portfolio that spans a broad range of underlying firms with different capital strategies.

 Why invest in dividend index funds?